MoeskerDev/ms-project3-glossary/README.md

 # UX
 ## Project Goals
-Creating a jargon glossary for three growing fields in IT: Cyber Security, Data Analytics and Web Development.
+Creating an open jargon glossary for three growing fields in IT: Cyber Security, Data Analytics and Web Development.
 The idea is that visitors can find and share definitions by reading, creating, editing and deleting terms and definitions.
+The target audience is anyone who is interested, but more focused will be for newbies in these fields and even the more experienced since they can share there knowdledge with the newbies.
+At the same time, newbies can add new terms as well while they learn and come across certain terms often.

 The final goal is to publish a book including the collection of good definitions for all three fields and in addition, a word cloud.

 ----
 ## User Stories
 1. Anonymous Visitor Goals
-    - As an anonymous user, I want to easily understand the main purpose of the site and scroll through all terms.
+    - As an anonymous user, I want to easily understand the main purpose of the site and to scroll through all terms.
     - As an anonymous user, I want to easily navigate through the application to find and read terms relating to a specific field.
-    - As an anonymous user, I want to be able to add new terms with their respective definition to add to the collection of important terms in the field.
+    - As an anonymous user, I want to be able to quickly search for a particular term to see if that term exists and learn the meaning of it.
-    - As an anonymous user, I want to be able to edit the definition of terms to improve the quality of the site.
+    - As an anonymous user, I want to receive feedback that a term I searched for does not exist on this site to attain good user experience.
-    - As an anonymous user, I want to be able to delete certain terms to ensure updated relevancy of the collection of terms.
+    - As an anonymous user, after I searched for a term I want to easily see all terms again so that I can also scroll through the terms available and learn more.
-    - As an anonymous user, I want to be able to see which terms are most frequently searched for.
+    - As an anonymous user, I want to easily navigate back to the homepage if I end up at the 404 error page to achieve good user experience.

 2. Registered/logged in Visitor Goals
+    - As a registered user, I want to be able to add new terms with their respective definition to add to the collection of important terms in the field.
+    - As a registered user, I want to be able to edit my previous added definition of terms to improve the quality of the site.
+    - As a registered user, I want to be able to delete certain terms to ensure updated relevancy of the collection of terms.
+    - As a registered user, I want to have my own page where I can see an overview of all the terms that I added in alphabetical order.
-    - As a registered user, I want to see which terms are new on the site.
+    - As a registered user, I want to get a confirmation message before editing or deleting one of my terms on one of the field pages to prevent accidental deletion.
-    -
-    -
+    - As a registered user, I want to be able to reverse the editing of one of my terms via my profile page.

 ----
 ## Design choices
 ### Fonts